 Identifying diet triggers

 If you find out that you have an alpha-gal allergy, get to work identifying your triggers.
 While all sorts of red meat might need to stay off your table for the time being, there could be other trigger foods that will provoke your symptoms.
-Dairy products and some poultry products can contain alpha-gal.
+Dairy products, for example, can contain alpha-gal.

 People with any serious food allergy should be hyperaware of what’s in their food.
 If your symptoms are serious when you have an allergic reaction, you might want to start carrying a portable epinephrine treatment (such as an EpiPen) in case of an emergency.
-Make sure that your family, co-workers, and people you live with know what to do if you have a severe allergic reaction, and go over possible action plans with them before you even need their help.
+Make sure that your family, co-workers, and people you live with know what to do if you have a severe allergic reaction.
+Go over possible action plans with them before you need their help.

-Make yourself harder for ticks to target by using insect repellant when exploring wooded areas, and wearing long sleeves and long pants whenever possible if you’re in the woods.
-You also want to check your hair, scalp, arms, and ears frequently for ticks that may be trying to latch on to your skin.
-Know the proper way to remove and dispose of a tick if you do get bitten.
+Make yourself harder for ticks to target by using insect repellant when exploring wooded areas.
+Wear long sleeves and long pants whenever possible if you’re in the woods.
+Check your hair, scalp, arms, and ears frequently for ticks that may be trying to latch on to your skin.
+Know the

 The most serious complication from alpha-gal allergy, and any allergy, is the risk of anaphylaxis.
 A person who has been bitten by a tick might not know that they have developed an alpha-gal allergy until they’re experiencing symptoms.
 Even then, they might not draw the conclusion that the tick bite is related to this new allergy.